noamlerner/TheGamblr/README.md

 	// Two: The total call amount (i.e. every player has to put in 100 chips).
 	// Three: The amount left for this particular player to call (you already put in 50, this would be 50).
 	Act(pot int, callAmount int, leftToCall int) (ActionType, int)
-	// ActionUpdate lets the bot know of an action another bot player took.
+	// ActionUpdate lets the bot know of an action another bot player took, and the board state after the action
+	// is complete.
-	ActionUpdate(action Action)
+	ActionUpdate(action Action, state BoardState)
 }
 ```